triton-inference-server/server/docs/README.md

 #### Scheduling and Batching

 Triton supports batching individual inference requests to improve compute resource utilization.
-This is extremely important as individual queries will not saturate GPU resources thus not leveraging the parallelism provided by GPUs to its extent.
+This is extremely important as individual requests typically will not saturate GPU resources thus not leveraging the parallelism provided by GPUs to its extent.
 Learn more about Triton's [Batcher and Scheduler](user_guide/model_configuration.md#scheduling-and-batching).
 - [Default Scheduler - Non-Batching](user_guide/model_configuration.md#default-scheduler)
 - [Dynamic Batcher](user_guide/model_configuration.md#dynamic-batcher)
   - [How to Configure Dynamic Batcher](user_guide/model_configuration.md#recommended-configuration-process)